degica/komoju-fields/README.md

 * `tsc` more as a linter than a compiler
 * `bin/*.sh` simple scripts for building and linting each bundle
 * `express` for serving the demo page and making real KOMOJU test sessions

+The build script produces multiple separate bundles: a **main bundle** and **one bundle for each supported payment method**.
+This allows us to only send the code for the payment methods that are actually used in a given session.
+The **main bundle** uses [**dynamic import**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) to load the payment method bundles on demand.